austral/austral.github.io/tutorial/modules.md

 # Visibility

 Declarations are be either _public_ or _private_.
 Private declarations are invisible to the outside world.
-Public declarations be imported by other modules, and imported public declarations act _as if_ they had been defined in the module that imports them.
+Public declarations may be imported by other modules, and imported public declarations act _as if_ they had been defined in the module that imports them.